Activities of the Whole Grain Initiative

-To carry out the action points necessary to meet the key goals, the following international working groups have been initiated by the Whole Grain Initiative:
+To carry out the action points necessary to meet these key goals, the following international working groups have been initiated by the Whole Grain Initiative:

 1. International Working Group on Whole Grain Definition(s)

-Definitions are needed to ensure that all people (academics, industry, public agencies) are globally on the same page to achieve not only scientific compliance but also transparency for consumers.
+Definitions are needed to ensure that all global stakeholders (academics, industry, public and government agencies) are on the same page to achieve not only scientific compliance but also transparency for consumers.

 - Reach consensus on a global definition of whole grain raw materials

 - Reach consensus on a whole grain food definition

 - Discuss a global definition of whole grain (raw materials) using existing definitions and their respective rationales as a starting point.